 Enforcement of Illegal Suites:

 The concern of illegal secondary suites and its related impacts was raised to Council in 2015.
-Factors such as the number of new developments with duplexes, an uptake of these units for rent, and a strong economic climate in the City contributed to how these duplexes were used and resulted in negative impacts to the neighbourhoods that they are located in.
-In addition to suites being illegally built, other concerns include traffic, safety and unsightly properties and streets in those areas.
+Factors such as the number of new developments with semi-attached dwellings, an uptake of these units for rent, and a strong e economic climate in the City contributed to how these dwellings were used and resulted in negative impacts to the neighbourhoods that they are located in.
+In addition to secondary suites being illegally built, other concerns include traffic, safety and unsightly properites and streets in those areas.